Sturtevant Camp

 Wilderness Setting

-Sturtevant Camp is not just located in the Angeles National Forest, but it is located in true wilderness, just miles from the city.
-As such, the forest is a host to a multitude of wildlife.
-Come and enjoy smaller creatures such as gray squirrel, fox, racoon, and skunk.
-Only the squirrels are seen during the day as the others are very nocturnal.
+Sturtevant Camp is located in the true wilderness of the Angeles National Forest, yet it is just miles from Lols Angeles.
+The forest is a host to a multitude of wildlife.
+Come and enjoy creatures such as the gray squirrel, fox, racoon, and skunk.
 We have several varieties of snake such as rattle, gopher, racer, and California king snakes.
 Only the rattlesnake is poisonous and mostly seen off trail, so please stay on the trail.
 There are both mountain lions and bobcat that are occasionally seen during the day, mostly during the night.
 The most interesting are the black bears that are actually more brown in color.
 People are most concerned about these larger animals and really should not be if some caution is used.
 They are just as afraid of us as we are of them.
 If you encounter a bear, retreat if possible.
 Otherwise, stand your ground, make yourself big by raising your hands.
 Making noise will also move him/her on.

 Parking

-Parking is at a premium at Chantry Flat.
-If you arrive on a Friday, you should not have much difficulty finding parking in the U.S.F.S. parking areas.
-You will need to display an Adventure Pass on your car for each day you are gone.
-Passes are sold at Adams’ Pack Station, located near the Chantry Flat parking lot, from Friday through Sunday for $5 (or you can purchase an annual pass for $30).
-Saturday arrival is a different story.
-Parking is extremely difficult to find unless you arrive by 6:00 or 6:30 am.
-Same rules apply as a Friday arrival.
+Parking is at a premium in the public lots at Chantry Flat, and all of the road coming up to Chantry.
+You must display an Adventure Pass on your car for each day you the vehicle is parked.
+Passes are sold at Adams’ Pack Station, located next to the Chantry Flat parking lot.
+Day passes are $5 a day, or you can purchase an annual pass for $30.
+On weekends, parking is extremely difficult to find unless you arrive by 6:00 or 6:30 am.
 Alternatively, you may reserve a parking spot in the private lot managed by Adams’ Pack Station for $30 per night.